-Article 29 (Refusal to place on session agenda)
+(Refusal to place on session agenda)

-The Council of Ministers shall refuse to place draft legislation on its agenda when the institution fails to provide the required Statement, referred to in article 24 of these regulations, or waiver from conducting consultations, in accordance with article 26, paragraph (2) of these regulations, by the head of the institution.
-In that case, the General Secretary of the Council of Ministers shall return the draft legislation to the institution to comply with these regulations designating the deadline for conducting consultations in accordance with the regulations.
+The Council of Ministers may refuse to place draft legislation on its agenda when the institution fails to provide the required certification or waiver by the head of the institution.
+In that event, the General Secretary of the Council of Ministers shall return the draft legislation to the institution to comply with these regulations designating the deadline for compliance.

-Article 30 (Entry into force)
+(Entry into force)